kuzzleio/kuzzle/doc/2/plugins/guides/hooks/index.md

 If a filter is set in the `withRequest` property, then the callback will be executed only if the filter match the request.

-This allow you to easily decide when you want to execute a precise callback:
+This allows you to easily decide when you want to execute a specific callback:
  - for particular index and/or collection
  - for a specific user
  - when the request body contain a certain field